prpole/columbia_orals/polefrone_preoral_a2.md

 ecotopian analysis must do.
 I will then take the term as an occasion to read two related moments in two Willa Cather novels against each other, asking how two different imaginative reconstructions of a single space ...[etc]

+***

+Walter Benjamin tells us in his "Theses on the Philosophy of History" that to make an historical articulation of the past "means to seize hold of a memory as it flashes up at a moment of danger"---for such an image of the past "only...flashes up at the instant when it can be recognized" (255).
+In moments such as this, when a globalized system of production has rearranged the pieces of the world and disrupted most regional ecosystems, images of enclosed systems are particularly recognizable as environmentally useful paradigms.
+Jameson identifies such images as fundamental to Utopianism.
+He defines "totality" as "precisely this combination of closure and system, in the name of autonomy and self-sufficiency" and says that such totality can be "ultimately the source of...otherness or radical, even alien, difference" (5).
+From an environmental perspective, this framing of Utopianism is quite appealing.
+In the first place, the closed system has been an important aspect of ecological thought since ecological thought existed.
+Whether in the form of Darwin's discoveries in the Galapagos, the Biosphere 2 lab in Arizona, or "Spaceship Earth" as an early paradigm of sustainability in U.S. political discourse, the concept recurs in many different forms.

+It remains to be seen what the Utopian version of this closure brings to ecological analysis that ecological analysis does not already have.
+The emphasis on autonomy and self-sufficiency offers the beginnings of an answer: these concepts forge a link between the closed ecological system and historical instances of separation and autonomy, letting one ask how ecological factors might interact with concepts of the nation state and sovereignty.
+Emphasizing "difference" as a feature of Utopian totality may also let us draw lines between the evolutionary processes of differentiation, ecological diversity, and difference in the sense of culture and identity.
+What ends up being seen in many cases is that ecological differentiation tends to go hand in hand with other forms of difference: sexual, national, economic, and "cultural" more broadly.

+In asking what using the ecotopian imagination as a basis of inquiry can show us about a text, then, we must pose several pointed questions.
+First, what is the closed system in question, and in what conditions does it arise?
+Second, what unique characteristics can we detect in the material conditions of this closed system---its ecology, spatial characteristics, built environment---and what can this *reading for material* tell us about the social systems those material traces enable?
+And finally, how do the material aspects of this unique space contribute to the thematic apparatus of the text?
+This last point can be further specified to emphasize situations in which difference of any sort, perhaps especially sexual difference and cultural "contact zones," comes into play.